safespring/docs/content/service/sto4_storage.md

 A complete incident report is being prepared, and will be published later.

+## Update 2021-07-15

+We have exported data from the first buckets.
+We will not post updates during the weekend, but we will continue working during the weekend to stitch together the pieces.
+We expect that we are staring to get results early next week.
+We are also writing the final pieces of code to automate all the steps, so we expect quicker data from some point in next week.
 ## Update 2021-07-14

 We have restored metadata for the first buckets, and are currently exporting data.
 After that - we will assemble the data, copy it to a new location and make it available for the users.
 We hope to have some results before the weekend.